philou/philou.github.com/source/_posts/2018-02-23-how-to-start-a-team-coding-dojo-randori-today.markdown

 ## Next Post

 I thought 2 posts would be enough to cover coding dojos, but it seems I have more to say !
 My next post will be about tricks and advices to make your dojos a success.
-Don't miss it : subscribe(TODO) !
+Don't miss it : [subscribe](https://feedburner.google.com/fb/a/mailverify?uri=PhilippeBourgau&loc=en_US) !